TheBitDrifter/bappa_docs/content/blog/intro/index.md

 During those months away from professional development, I started tinkering with a project that combined my love for programming with my interest in game development and Golang.
 What began as a simple experiment gradually evolved into Bappa.

 The journey of building this project has been one of continuous learning and growth.
 What started as experimental code gradually transformed into a structured system with clear boundaries and thoughtful organization.
+Crucially, this journey isn't just about building the framework itself; it's also about learning to build and share in public.
+Part of my motivation for sharing Bappa now, even as it continues to evolve and I'm still figuring out certain aspects, is a conscious effort to combat the perfectionism that can often stifle creative projects.
+I don't have every detail mapped out or every problem perfectly solved, and embracing that uncertainty by sharing the process feels like an important step in itself.

-The framework's current form reflects many iterations, pragmatic decisions, and careful consideration of how everything fits together.
+This iterative process, driven by both technical goals and a desire to overcome perfectionist tendencies, shaped Bappa's current form.
+The framework reflects many pragmatic decisions and careful consideration of how everything fits together.
 Bappa represents both my technical development and my vision for a code-first game approach in Go.

 Bappa's design is intentionally decoupled.
 The core packages have zero external dependencies, focusing purely on game simulation logic.
-The client layer (**coldbrew**) integrates with [Ebiten](https://github.com/hajimehoshi/ebiten) for rendering, input handling, and audio.
+The client layer (coldbrew) integrates with [Ebiten](https://ebitengine.org/) for rendering, input handling, and audio.
 This separation emerged from thinking carefully about how different parts of a game engine should interact and what responsibilities each component should have.

 ## About Bappa